jpuigcerver/kws-eval/README.md

 # kws-eval
-Tools for the evaluation of Keyword Spotting contests
+Tools for the evaluation of Keyword Spotting